How to Hide Spam Comments on Facebook Ads (2026) — 3 Methods, Ranked by Speed

 Facebook ads rely heavily on social proof.
 When someone sees your ad, one of the first things they do is scroll the comments.
 Comments saying "love this product!" or "ordered last week, arrived in 2 days!" are free conversion boosts.
 Comments saying "SCAM DO NOT BUY" — even fake ones from competitors — actively destroy purchase intent.

 The spam isn't going away.
-As your ads spend scales, spam volume scales with it.
+As your ad spend scales, spam volume scales with it.
+Manual moderation becomes impossible at any meaningful volume.

 Hiding vs. Deleting Facebook Ad Comments: What's the Difference?